AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 ## Snapshot testing

 `cw-orch` provides snapshot testing capabilities to assist you catching breaking changes to your contracts.
-The `Mock::take_storage_snapshot` function allows you to dump all the deployed contracts' storage values into [insta.rs](https://insta.rs/docs/quickstart/) that executes snapshot testing.
+The `Mock::take_storage_snapshot` function allows you to dump all the deployed contracts' storage values into <a href="https://insta.rs/docs/quickstart/" target="_blank">insta.rs</a> that executes snapshot testing.
 An example application of this feature is to make sure that the storage of your contracts don't change when migrating a contract.
 Using this tool, you should have a test that looks something like this:

 ```rust,ignore